007revad/Synology_HDD_db/README.md

 ### Description

-Add your HDD, SSD and NVMe drives to your Synology's compatible drive database.
+Add your HDD, SSD and M.2 drives to your Synology's compatible drive database.

 The script works in DSM 7 and DSM 6.